Modernizing the Banca: UP CIDS to Pilot Test a Hybrid Engine for Small Marine Vessels

 PEP believes that empowering municipal fishers with access to innovative and sustainable technologies will boost the resilience and sustainability of the Philippines’ maritime and fisheries industries for years to come.

-To lean more about the study, you may also contact:
+To learn more about the study, you may also contact:

 Paul Rodgers